uswds/uswds-site/_components/input-mask/input-mask.md

 lead: An input mask is a string expression that constrains input to support valid input values.
 implementation:
   props:
+    - property: "`data-invalid-alpha-text`"
+      required: "No"
+      description: |
+        Overrides the default value for the invalid alphabetic character hint text.
+Default value: "Please enter a letter character here"
+    - property: "`data-invalid-numeric-text`"
+      required: "No"
+      description: |
+        Overrides the default value for the invalid numeric character hint text.
+Default value: "Please enter a letter character here"
+    - property: "`forcelower`"
+      required: "No"
+      description: Forces casing on alphabetic characters.
+Add `forcelower="true"` to the input element to enforce lowercase letters.
+    - property: "`forceupper`"
+      required: "No"
+      description: Forces casing on alphabetic characters.
+Add `forceupper="true"` to the input element to enforce uppercase letters.
+    - property: "`inputmode`"
+      required: "No"
+      description: Tells browsers which keyboard type to display.
+For masks that contain all numbers, set `inputmode` to numeric to display a numeric keyboard.
+Set `inputmode` to `tel` to display a telephone keyboard.
+Set `inputmode` to `text` if your input mask includes alphabetic characters.
     - property: "`mask`"
-      element: .usa-input-mask__field
-      description: The mask attribute is used to define the format of your mask.
-Use `9`s for numbers and `A`s for letters.
-For example, a typical SSN number format in the mask attribute should look like `999-99-9999`.
+      required: "Yes"
+      description: Defines the format of your mask.
+Use the number `9` to represent any number, the letter `A` to represent any letter, and any available format character.
+For example, an input that requires three numbers followed by four letters with a hyphen in-between would have a  `mask` attribute that looks like `999-AAAA`.
     - property: "`placeholder`"
-      element: .usa-input-mask__field
+      required: "Yes"
-      description: This indicates the mask format.
-Use underscores `_` for character input placeholders combined with any valid format characters to customize your input mask. e.g. A U.S. telephone `placeholder` attribute may look like `(___) ___-____`.
+      description: Creates the visual placeholder and informs some elements of mask formatting.
+Use underscores `_` for character input placeholders combined with any valid format characters to customize your input mask.
+For example, a U.S. telephone `placeholder` attribute may look like `(___) ___-____`.
-    - property: "`maxlength`"
-      element: .usa-input-mask__field
-      description: This will be used as the limit referenced in the message and for validation.
-    - property: "`inputmode`"
-      element: .usa-input-mask__field
-      description: For masks that contain all numbers, set `inputmode` to `numeric` to display a numeric keypad instead of the full keyboard.
-You can also set `inputmode` to `tel` to produce a standard-looking telephone keyboard.
-    - property: "`forcelower`"
-      element: .usa-input-mask__field
-      description: Add `forcelower` to the `input` element and set it to true to enforce lowercase letters.
-    - property: "`forceupper`"
-      element: .usa-input-mask__field
-      description: Add `forceupper` to the `input` element and set it to true to enforce uppercase letters.
   formatCharacters:
     - character: "_"
       name: underscore